Dreaming of hitting the open road in an RV or mobile home this summer?

 - How many months or years you may be in debt for

-- How you prefer to pay your installments (cash, credit card, etc.)
+- How do you prefer to pay your installments (cash, credit card, etc.)

 Remember, recreational vehicles can come in a wide range of makes, models, and prices.
 You can purchase a fold-out trailer that’s simply used for sleeping or you can go for a full-sized mobile home that you can live out of for months at a time.

-No matter the capabilities of your RV or mobile home, it’s sure to cost you a bundle throughout the years, not including your installments, interest rate, and loan fees, which will also range in price depending on where you apply and what your finances look like.
+No matter the capabilities of your RV or mobile home, it’s sure to cost you a bundle throughout the years.
+Not including your payments, interest rate, and loan fees.
+Which will also range in price depending on where you apply and what your finances look like.
 All these costs may be added on top of the car you already own.

-- Gasoline and/or propane – While some RVs only require propane for heating and cooking, others need premium or diesel gasoline to function, which can cost hundreds, even thousands of dollars more a year than regular unleaded.
+- Gasoline and/or propane – While some RVs only require propane for heating and cooking.
+Others need premium or diesel gasoline to function.
+This can cost hundreds, even thousands of dollars more a year than regular unleaded.

-- Driver’s License – If your RV is closer to the size of a bus, you may need to pay for an extra Class-A license each year, on top of your normal Class-D.
+- Driver’s License – If your RV is closer to the size of a bus, you may need to pay for an extra Class-A license each year.
+In addition to your normal Class-D.

 - Insurance & Registration – Since an RV is bigger and more expensive than a car, your insurance rate and registration fees will also be higher.
 Larger RVs may even require special insurance, similar to a mortgage.